Ultrasound of the Thyroid

 What is an Ultrasound of the Thyroid?

-An ultrasound of the thyroid produces a picture of the thyroid gland.
-The thyroid gland is located in front of the neck just below the Adam's apple and is shaped like a butterfly, with two lobes on either side of the neck connected by a narrow band of tissue.
+An ultrasound of the thyroid produces pictures of the thyroid gland and the adjacent structures in the neck.
+The thyroid gland is located in front of the neck just above the collar bones and is shaped like a butterfly, with one lobe on either side of the neck connected by a narrow band of tissue called the thyroid isthmus.
 It is one of nine endocrine glands located throughout the body that make and send hormones into the bloodstream.

 What are some common uses of the procedure?

-An ultrasound of the thyroid is typically used to help diagnose:
+An ultrasound of the thyroid is typically used:

-Because ultrasound provides real-time images, it also can be used to guide procedures such as needle biopsies, in which needles are used to extract sample cells from an abnormal area for laboratory testing.
-Ultrasound may also be used to guide the insertion of a catheter or drainage device and helps assure accurate placement.
+Because ultrasound provides real-time images, doctors may use it to guide procedures, including needle biopsies.
+Biopsies use needles to extract tissue samples for lab testing.
+Doctors also use ultrasound to guide insertion of a catheter or other drainage device.
+This helps assure safe and accurate placement.

 How should I prepare?